chromaui/chromatic-docs/branching-and-baselines.md

     w - p - q [head]
 ```

 Starting with the build corresponding to commit `q`, Chromatic walks back the commit and build history, through `p` and `w` until it reaches `x`.
-This the "merge base" build (and also commit, which would be output from `git merge-base base head`).
+This is the "merge base" build (and also commit, which would be output from `git merge-base base head`).

 Chromatic will now compare the stories from `q` to the corresponding stories in `x` to generate the UI changes for the PR.